syskernel/freelancing_projects/README.md

             This project scrapes details of products(like name, quantity, price, discount, URL) from a specific category of results **Fruits and Vegetables** and save the output in a CSV file from the BigBasket website.

 Project 3: 🚗 boodmo car parts scraper
+            Fetches data related to automobile parts from boodmos site and stores the result in an excel file.
+The unavailable data is accurately removed through "N/A" making the data reliable.

 Project 4: 🌨️ Weather API Automation
             Fetches weather data from a public API and stores the result in a file.
 The script automatically sends email of the logged activities as scheduled.

 Project 5: 📫 Indeed job listing scraper
+            This project is an advanced browser automation scraper designed to extract job listings from Indeed’s dynamic and highly protected web platform.

 Project 6: 📈 Datacentres info scraper

 ---